-The Early Warning Exercise (EWE) consists of confidential presentations by the IMF and the FSB to about 50 governors and ministers at the IMF's Annual and Spring Meetings.
-It was set up in 2009, at the request of the G20, to identify tail risks, mainly on macrofinancial and financial stability issues, and to connect the dots between different markets, sectors, and countries that may play a role in amplifying and propagating these risks.
-The IMF's presentation is given by the First Deputy Managing Director and the FSB's by the Chair of the Standing Committee on the Assessment of Vulnerabilities.

-Officials who have attended the EWE presentations indicate that the IMF presentation is thought provoking and generates lively discussions by taking on outside-the-box issues.28 Between 2013 and 2016, the IMF's EWE topics tended to focus on macrofinancial issues.
+- 53. The EWE consists of confidential presentations by the IMF and the FSB to about 50 governors and ministers at the IMF's Annual and Spring Meetings.
+It was set up in 2009, at the request of the G20, to identify tail risks, mainly on macrofinancial and financial stability issues, and to connect the dots between different markets, sectors and countries that may play a role in amplifying and propagating these risks.
+The IMF's presentation is given by the First Deputy Managing Director (FDMD) and the FSB's by the Chair of the Standing Committee on the Assessment of Vulnerabilities (SCAV). - 54.
+Officials who have attended the EWE presentations indicate that the IMF presentation is thought provoking and generates lively discussions by taking on outside-the-box issues.
+Between 2013 and 2016, the IMF's EWE topics tended to focus on macrofinancial issues.
 Many of the topics were picked up by subsequent GFSRs, WEOs, and other staff work.
 In several instances, the EWE succeeded in identifying and thinking through risks that later materialized-for example, discussing the risks of unwinding unconventional monetary policy in April 2013 one month before the taper tantrum.
-Since 2016, by contrast, IMF presentations have generally focused on risks related to political developments, technological change, fragmentation, and the decline in trust, topics which, although less closely related to the macrofinancial agenda, elicited great interest and again seemed quite prescient.29 The parallel FSB presentation has consistently focused more strictly on regulatory issues and
+Since 2016, by contrast, IMF presentations have generally focused on risks related to political developments, technological change, fragmentation, and the decline in trust, topics which, although less closely related to the macrofinancial agenda, elicited great interest and again seemed quite prescient.
+The parallel FSB presentation has consistently focused more strictly on regulatory issues and financial risks and seems to prompt less discussion from the audience.
+This is in part because much of the material is already well known to the participants since it is reviewed in advance by the SCAV members. - 55.
+A continuing challenge is how best to coordinate the IMF and FSB contributions to the EWE.
+There is early consultation on the choice of topics, and sharing of work in progress, but the two presentations are essentially prepared in parallel by different processes.
+In addition to the gap in the choice of topics, staff from both organizations pointed to differences in governance and in working processes as precluding a more integrated product.
+While the IMF's EWE is prepared by an independent staff team, the FSB's presentation is rooted in the views and analysis of its members.
+It is also circulated to the entire SCAV on a no-objection basis prior to the presentation.
+Senior IMF officials acknowledged that there could be benefits from greater coordination but cautioned that the two institutions followed quite different practices and